How-tos

 Prompting is production design

 That means prompt writing belongs inside the production workflow.
-Characters, locations, props, wardrobe, frame anchors, video references, camera notes, lighting notes, constraints, and approvals should stay attached to the shot.
-When they drift into folders, chats, and filenames, review gets slower and spend gets messier.
+When references, approvals, and model settings drift into folders, chats, and filenames, review slows down and spend gets harder to explain.

 Frequently asked questions